Bubby Rossman

 Charles Irvin "Bubby" Rossman (born June 29, 1992) is an American-Israeli professional baseball pitcher who is a free agent.
 He played college baseball for Cerritos College and California State University, Dominguez Hills.
 He was selected in the 22nd round of the 2014 Major League Baseball draft by the Los Angeles Dodgers.
-He made his MLB debut at 30 years of age with the Philadelphia Phillies in July 2022.
+He made his MLB debut at 30 years of age with the Philadelphia Phillies in 2022.
 He pitched for the Israeli national baseball team in the 2023 World Baseball Classic.

 Early life

 Rossman was born in La Habra, California, to Charles (an actor) and Denyce Rossman, has a younger brother (Spencer), and is Jewish.
 He attended La Habra High School ('10), where he played baseball (batting .452 as a junior), football, and soccer (as the starting goalkeeper).

 College

 He then attended Cerritos College in California, where Rossman played baseball and as a freshman was named a 2nd team All Star.
 In his two seasons at Cerritos, while playing the outfield he batted .307/.446/.432 his freshman year, and .341/.459/.549 his sophomore year.

 Rossman transferred, and next double-majored in business and kinesiology while attending NCAA Division II California State University, Dominguez Hills.
 Playing in 2014 in his senior season for the baseball team primarily in right field and as a designated hitter, he batted .261/.383/.455 while switch-hitting, and won a Division II West Region Rawlings Gold Glove Award in right field where he had 7 assists and played error-less defense; Kevin Pillar was a prior winner of the award for the school.
 He also pitched 8.1 innings when the team ran low on pitchers, sporting a 92 mph fastball.